scoconno/scoconno.github.io/Teaching/Examined/Ethics/DQ3.md

 - Paragraph 1 evaluates her action from the perspective of a consequentialist.
 - Paragraph 2 evaluate her action from the perspective of a deontologist.
-- Paragraph 3 evaluates her action from the perspective of a virtue ethicists.
+- Paragraph 3 evaluates her action from the perspective of a virtue ethicist.

 **NB:** By 'evaluating from the perspective of', I mean that you must explain what the relevant ethical theory would say about her action.
 Would the theory judge it moral or immoral?
 More importantly, why would it judge it the particular way that it does?